“It takes courage to grow up and become who you really are.”

 Yes, so a lot of your time used to be taken up with your child.
 Now your teen may need you less in practical ways, though perhaps more in emotional ways.
 But while you’re managing homework schedules and pick-up times from sports matches and dance performances, don’t forget that you have a life too.
 You’re a person as well as a parent.
 And you’ll survive this period of adjustment and perhaps make some time to become who you truly are too.

 If family life is one of the issues you’re facing, and you could do with some emotional support, give us a call on 020 8673 4545 and we’ll match you with a therapist.
-If your child or adolescent needs some professional support from a trained therapist, we can help too.
+If you feel your child or teenager would value support from a trained therapist, we can offer leading child and adolescent counselling services.
 Email us on [email protected]